 Special One-Time Reporting Categories

-There are three additional categories that involve reporting weight on a single occasion instead of the multiple times over the eight weeks.
+There are two additional categories that involve reporting weight on a single occasion instead of the multiple times over the eight weeks.
 The results for each of these three categories will be presented in final form at the end of the tournament in early April.
 These include:

 Schools participating in the classic eight week categories are divided into either the Competition or Benchmark divisions based on their goals for participating and their ability to accurately report weight data.
 NOTE: The divisions do not apply to the special one-time reporting categories.
 These three categories will present all schools together in a single results table.

 The Competition Division features the formal rankings that allow a school to see themselves alongside other schools in each of the classic eight categories.
 To participate in the Competition Division, schools must meet the following requirements:

 - Be a degree-granting college or university located in North America offering primarily on-site coursework.